Logo

 In 2005, Naomi Watts headlined the remake of King Kong as Ann Darrow.

-Naomi Watts was the first choice for the role, portrayed by Fay Wray in the original film, with no other actors considered.
+Naomi Watts was the first choice for the role, portrayed by Fay Wray in the original film, and no other actors were considered.

-In preparation for her role, Naomi Watts met with Wray, who was to make a cameo appearance and say the final line of dialogue, but she died during pre-production at the age of 96.
+In preparation for her role, Naomi Watts met with Wray, who was to make a cameo appearance and say the final line of dialogue.

-At this point in her career, Naomi Watts stated the following:.
+At this point in her career, Naomi Watts said the following:.

 Naomi Watts provided the voice of a small role, Suzie Rabbit, in David Lynch's psychological thriller Inland Empire.

-Naomi Watts portrayed a Russian-British midwife who delivers the baby of a drug-addicted 14-year old prostitute in David Cronenberg's Eastern Promises, with Viggo Mortensen.
+Naomi Watts delivers the baby of a drug-addicted 14-year old prostitute.

-Naomi Watts was one of the producers and starred as a mother who, along with her family, are held hostage by a pair of sociopathic teenagers in Michael Haneke's Funny Games, a remake of Haneke's 1997 film of the same name.
+Naomi Watts played a mother who, with her family, is held hostage by a pair of sociopathic teenagers.

 Naomi Watts next appeared in the drama Mother and Child, portraying the role of a lawyer who never knew her biological mother.